RyanQuey/khmer-react-transcript-creator/README.md

 Then keep transcribing!

 ### Copy from spreadsheet
+If you want to keep your settings in a spreadsheet, you can do that then just copy it into the

 - In Spreadsheet, use one column per entry (first row of column, what to replace; second row of column, what to put in)
 - Use an Excel to JSON converter, e.g.:
     * https://tableconvert.com/excel-to-json (also includes "transposing" if you used one row per entry)